 It was strange, though.
 When Jack and I would drive back to Maine to see Mom and Dad, he would always know when we were driving back into town.
 I don't know if there is a particular smell that is only recognizable to dogs, but he would always make the strangest moaning sounds as we drove down Main Street.
 He knew we were back.

 But all good things must come to an end.
 He got old and sick, and I wasn't there for him at the end.
-We were visiting Mrs. Borepatch's Dad one fourth of July, and Jack was in a kennel.
+I was vacationing one fourth of July, and Jack was in a kennel.
 It was the days before I had a cell phone, and the kennel couldn't reach me.
 He deserved better.

 Now, I like our pets just fine.
-But Ivan the Terrier is Mrs. Borepatch's dog.
+But Ivan the Terrier is the family dog.
 Little One-Eyed Dog is, well she's kind of taken to me, even though she bit me the first time we met.
 But she's not my dog.

 You're a good old dog, Jack.